Generic name: paroxetine [ pa-ROX-a-teen ]

 What is paroxetine?

-Paroxetine is used to treat depression, anxiety disorders (including generealized anxiety, panic disorder, obsessive-compulsive disorder, post-traumatic stress disorder (PTSD), and social anxiety disorder) and premenstrual dysphoric disorder (PMDD).
+Paroxetine is also used to treat panic disorder, obsessive-compulsive disorder (OCD), anxiety disorders, post-traumatic stress disorder (PTSD), and premenstrual dysphoric disorder (PMDD)>.

 The Brisdelle brand of paroxetine is used to treat hot flashes related to menopause.
 Brisdelle is not for treating any other conditions.

-Do not use paroxetine within 14 days before or 14 days after you have used a MAO inhibitor, such as isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, tranylcypromine or methylene blue injection.
+Do not use paroxetine within 14 days before or 14 days after you have used an MAO inhibitor, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 Some young people have thoughts about suicide when first taking an antidepressant.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor